tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [真牛中式烤肉 Kung Fu Beef Chinese BBQ](https://www.yelp.ca/biz/kung-fu-beef-chinese-bbq-%E7%9C%9F%E7%89%9B%E4%B8%AD%E5%BC%8F%E7%83%A4%E8%82%89-toronto): 4.0/5.
 Food is ok, lots of types to choose, worth to have a try.

 [正宗维吾尔族餐厅 Charcoal Kebab House](https://www.ubereats.com/ca/store/charcoal-kebab-house-%E6%AD%A3%E5%AE%97%E7%BB%B4%E5%90%BE%E5%B0%94%E6%97%8F%E9%A4%90%E5%8E%85/Uvl8MVXVTA-lQvBo2w8nqg): 4.4/5.
 Huge amount, I like the lamb rice and the yogurt is also awesome.

+[紫金盛宴 Crown Prince Fine Dining and Banquet](https://crown-prince.ca/): 4.5/5.
+Popular dim sum, food is ok, but not that excellent, if you are nearby, you can have a try.